risor-io/risor/docs/data-types.md

 ### Container Operations

-Strings in Tamarin implement the `object.Container` interface, which means they support typical container-style operations:
+Strings in Risor implement the `object.Container` interface, which means they support typical container-style operations:

 ```go